ase-spring24-team/hw1/README.md

-# Automated Software Engineering - Homework Week 2
+# Automated Software Engineering - Homework

 ## Quick Guide
 To run use the following commands: